obsius/electronbar/README.md

 ## Dependencies
 Electronbar is lightweight.
-It has three dependencies:
+It has two dependencies:
 - react
 - reacton-dom
-- classnames

 ## TODO